Together we can make change

 Your invested support drives every stage of FullCircle’s development.
 Thank you for helping us create a platform that will make a real difference in our community.
 Here’s how your donation is making a difference:

-Please donate to support our work or contact us directly with ideas, questions and feedback through our interest form!
+Please donate to support our work or contact us directly with ideas, questions and feedback!

 The world has seen many migrations over history, forced and voluntary.
 Descendants of enslaved Africans are one diaspora, spread mostly throughout the Caribbean and the Americas (including the USA).
 Other African diasporas include more recent, voluntary migrants and their offspring, who live all around the world.